HealthML/ukb-200k-wes-vep/splice_ai/readme.md

 # Splice variant effect predictions

 Variant effect predictions produced by [SpliceAI](https://github.com/Illumina/SpliceAI).
-There are the masked splice-site-proximal delta scores (1.3) intersected with UK Biobank variants and filtered to keep only variants with at least one delta score >= 0.1.
+These are the masked splice-site-proximal delta scores (1.3) intersected with UK Biobank variants and filtered to keep only variants with at least one delta score >= 0.1.
 Only performed for single nucleotide variants (SNVs).

 Every file contains a tab-delimited table with the following columns: